erwbgy/puppet-ssh/README.md

 For each **ssh::users** user specified the following parameters can be
 specified:

-*allow*: The list of users whose public key must be added to the user's authorized_keys file
+*allow*: The list of users whose public key must be added to the user's authorized_keys file and who will be allowed access to the user account using SSH

-*deny*: The list of users to allow whose public key must not be present in the user's authorized_keys file
+*deny*: The list of users to allow whose public key must not be present in the user's authorized_keys file and who will not be allowed access to the user account using SSH

 ## Notes